 Zhang Ding (b.
 1980, China) is essentially an anarchist.
 The underlying impulse behind his recent actions has been to carve out a space of lawlessness where the artist is no longer in control of the proceedings.
 This marks a significant break with the more traditional notion of the artist as the god-like master of his own universe, pulling all the strings behind some decorous curtain.
 With Zhang Ding’s work, it is impossible to predict what will happen, because the artist himself does not know.
-This not-knowing become a fundamental aspect, not only of his process, but ultimately of the worlds he creates — worlds that comment, in varying degrees of subtlety, on the world inhabited by human society.
+This not-knowing becomes a fundamental aspect, not only of his process but ultimately of the worlds he creates — worlds that comment, in varying degrees of subtlety, on the world inhabited by human society.

 Opening (2011) was the re-creation of a nightclub interior in an art space.
-Zhang stated in an interview at the time that he was not interested in positing it as an artwork: rather, he preferred people think of it as an actual party.
+Zhang stated in an interview at the time that he was not interested in posting it as an artwork: rather, he preferred people to think of it as an actual party.
 So: disco lights, a bar, DJs, a dance floor.
 At the same time, the title implies a dig at that most common event in the art world, one that occurs week after week and, in some cities, night after night: the art opening.
 Which is, as art-world insiders are apt to complain, really not about the artwork or the artists, but a mere opportunity to socialize: it’s a party.
 In Opening, there was no art beyond the opening.
-It is not that Zhang was literalizing the idea that the artwork be done away with altogether in order to enunciate what the art opening is really meant to be about.
+It is not that Zhang was literalizing the idea that the artwork is done away with altogether in order to enunciate what the art opening is really meant to be about.
 Zhang was rather positing a form of art that, in its resistance to stasis, favors the Dionysian and Apollonian in equal measure.
 Art, not as any particular object, but as a drunken, orgiastic, heightened sense of being; that state becomes the artwork — that is, you, and all that surrounds you, at that moment, if you are lucky enough to attend and are willing to submit to the experience in totality.

 Zhang furthered this idea of immersionas-critical-art-practice the following year, with his project at ShanghART Gallery, “Buddha Jumps Over the Wall,” which was ostensibly a feast, but arguably also a piss-take on China’s newly emergent class of nouveaux riche.
 The apocryphal legend behind the name of the famous dish Buddha Jumps Over the Wall — which is fabulously complicated and exists in numerous variations, but typically consists of no less than six different kinds of meat and fish and requires several days of preparation — was that its savory scent was so intoxicating it caused a Buddhist monk to hop over a wall and partake in the feast, relinquishing his traditional vow of vegetarianism.
 Zhang Ding hired chefs to prepare his own version of the dish, which he then served up to the invited audience in one of ShanghArt’s spaces, which had been remodeled to resemble the typically kitsch interior of one of China’s newest banquet halls catering to an upmarket crowd.
 At the entrance, guests were greeted with the projection of a video featuring white plaster casts of each of the six animals contained in the dish, each of which were sequentially exploded in a sea of blood.